 Parsnips were not my favourite as a child.
 I think it’s mainly that I always hoped they were chips and was mightily disappointed by this sweet imposter’s attempts to up my fibre intake.
 There are a few tricks to getting roasted parsnips right and once you have them sorted it’s easy peasy.
-Roasting your parsnips to soft or crispy perfection depends on what you roast them in, I’ll explain later.
+Roasting your parsnips to soft or crispy perfection depends on what you roast them in; Roast them on baking tray if you want crispier parsnip or in a roasting dish if you want soft ones.
 Parsnips have a lot of natural sugars so you don’t need to add more sweetness (although parsnips and honey is very popular).
-Star Anise has a licorice taste that goes beautifully with the parsnip’s sweetness.
+Star Anise has a liquorice taste that goes beautifully with the parsnip’s sweetness.
 You don’t need much star anise to let this happy union sing.

 Serves 2 Adults & 2 Kids